Nitro-Mekatronik/NitroSmartDocs/CONTRIBUTING.md

-# Contribute to the nopCommerce documentation
+# Contribute to the nitrosmart documentation

-This document covers the process of contributing to the articles and code samples hosted on the [nopCommerce documentation site](http://docs.nopcommerce.com).
+This document covers the process of contributing to the articles and code samples hosted on the [nitrosmart documentation site](http://docs.nitrosmart.com).
 Typo corrections and new articles are welcome contributions.

 ## How to make a simple correction or suggestion